SnorSnor9998/SnorSnor9998/README.md

 ### Hi there, Snor here👋

-- 🔭 I’m currently working as a Android Developer
+- 🔭 I’m currently working as a Android Developer & Backend
 - 🌱 Mostly rolling around in FinTech area
 - 📫 How to reach me: snorsnor9998@gmail.com
 - 🎮 Discord: SnorSnor9998#2126